Kalbarri WA – Rugged Gorges and Spectacular Coastlines

 Kalbarri National Park

 Kalbarri National Park encircles the town.
-It has some unbelievable places to visit, from wild coastal lookouts to beautiful gorge walks.
+It has some unbelievable places to visit, from sensational lookouts to beautiful gorge walks.

 The Murchison River has cut a massive gorge as it snakes through the plains east of Kalbarri.
 The views are spectacular, with the late afternoon sunlight really bringing out the reds and whites in the rocks.

-This country was once a sea bed.
-The river has exposed layers of that ancient sea bed, with fossilised sand ripples hinting at what used to be here.
+This country was once a sea bed, then a river delta.
+The river has exposed layers of that ancient sandstone bed, with fossilised sand ripples hinting at what used to be here.

 There’re also fossilised tracks of a giant scorpion about the size of a cat… I’d hate to find one of them under a rock!